 The gas pipe must be suitably protected where it passes through fireplace openings.
 Any sleeving should be sealed to the pipe at its ends.
-This appliance is fitted with an inlet restictor elbow.

-The open end of the supply pipe should be sealed temporarily during the installation of the firebox to prevent the ingress of dirt and dust.
+The open end of the gas supply pipe should be temporarily sealed to prevent ingress of dust and dirt during installation.